edgedb/edgedb/docs/stdlib/range.rst

 .. eql:operator:: rangegteq: range<anypoint> >= range<anypoint> -> bool
                   multirange<anypoint> >= multirange<anypoint> -> bool

+    :index: >=, multirange, greater than or equal, after, comparison, compare

     One range or multirange is after or same as the other.

     Returns ``true`` if the ranges or multiranges are identical or if the